exteraGram

 ControlkeytextdefaultOther Important Parameters

-Divider---text: (Optional) A note displayed on the divider line.
+Divider---text: optional caption shown on the divider

 Parameter Details